Cavalcade (1933 film)

-Cavalcade is a 1933 American epic pre-Code drama film directed by Frank Lloyd.
-The screenplay by Reginald Berkeley and Sonya Levien is based on the 1931 play of the same title by Noël Coward.
-The film stars Diana Wynyard and Clive Brook.
+Cavalcade is a 1933 American pre-Code epic drama film directed by Frank Lloyd.
+The screenplay by Reginald Berkeley is based on Noël Coward's 1931 play.
+It was produced and distributed by Fox Film Corporation, and stars Diana Wynyard and Clive Brook in the leading roles.

 The story presents a view of English life during the first third of the 20th century from New Year's Eve 1899 to New Year's Day 1933, from the point of view of well-to-do London residents Jane and Robert Marryot, their children, their close friends, and their servants.
 Several historical events affect the lives of the characters or serve as background for the film, including the Second Boer War, the death of Queen Victoria, the sinking of the RMS Titanic, and World War I. Throughout the film, the passage of years is indicated by dates on title cards, with a Medieval cavalcade marching in the background.

-The film won three Academy Awards (including Best Picture and Best Director).